Biosafety Program

 Continuing Reviews (CR)

-3. Studies which are determined by the IBC to be Human Gene Transfer (HGT) and fall under section III-C-1 (Experiments Involving the Deliberate Transfer of Recombinant or Synthetic Nucleic Acid Molecules, or DNA or RNA Derived from Recombinant or Synthetic Nucleic Acid Molecules, into One or More Human Research Participants) are approved for the period coinciding with the Institutional Review Board (IRB) Continuing Review Process.
+IBC protocols which are determined by the IBC to be Human Gene Transfer (HGT) as described in the NIH Guidelines section III-C-1 (Experiments Involving the Deliberate Transfer of Recombinant or Synthetic Nucleic Acid Molecules, or DNA or RNA Derived from Recombinant or Synthetic Nucleic Acid Molecules, into One or More Human Research Participants) are approved for the period coinciding with the Institutional Review Board (IRB) Continuing Review Process.

-For protocols under 3 above the USF BiosafetyNet HGT Continuing Review Submission Instructions for PIs and Coordinators (PDF) provides detailed instructions on how to submit a CR in the ARC system for electronic IBC protocols.
+A guidance document to assist in the submission of CR is available: USF BiosafetyNet HGT Continuing Review Submission Instructions for PIs and Coordinators (PDF) provides detailed instructions on how to submit a CR in the ARC system for electronic IBC protocols.

 Other forms from our office